a real tried and true stained glass cement,

 • a dramatic decrease in cost. there are pre-mixed cements available, but the costs are very high. tag on shipping/hazard charges and you will be paying far too much. the cost to make my cement is around $9 per gallon, more or less, depending on local area ingredient costs.

-• no more running out of cement and having to wait for the costly new cement order to arrive. the readily available ingredients for my cement are easily stored and on hand to make fresh cement whenever you need it. your local big hardware stores carry the ingredients. make as much or as little as you need. you no longer have to buy many little tubs or deal with big awkward cans.
+• no more running out of cement and having to wait for the costly new cement order to arrive. the readily available ingredients for my cement are easily stored and on hand to make fresh cement whenever you need it. your local big hardware stores carry all the ingredients. make as much or as little as you need. you no longer have to buy many little tubs or deal with big awkward cans.

-ok, what's the catch?
+ok, so what's the catch?

 no catch. i offer the recipe for less than 15% the cost of buying just one more gallon of ready-made cement and even less than the price of the 1 pound pre-mixed tub.